Forbidden City Architecture

 Roof-edge mythical animals

 Look at the corner ridge of every major hall.
 A line of small animal figures sits there - a man riding a chicken at the front (a Tang-dynasty official sent to certain death), then a dragon, phoenix, lion, sea horse, heavenly horse, and so on.
 The number of animals indicates the building's imperial rank.
-The Hall of Supreme Harmony has 9 (more than any other building in China); other major halls have 7; smaller buildings have 3 or 5; minor structures have 1.
+The Hall of Supreme Harmony has 10 - the only roof in China with ten (the leading immortal rider is not counted among them); other major halls have 9 or fewer; smaller buildings have 3 or 5; minor structures have 1.

 • Corner ridge: line of animals.